Dr Andrew Nottingham

 I use a combination of long-term manipulation experiments, observations along natural environmental gradients and small-scale experimental studies.
-To investigate the impact of climate warming on tropical forest plant and soil ecology and soil biogeochemistry, I have created a long-term soil warming experiment in lowland tropical forest (SWELTR; Soil Warming Experiment in Lowland TRopical forest) at the Smithsonian Tropical Research Institute in Panama.
-To investigate the effects of climate warming on tropical forest plant-soil ecology across larger scales and longer time-frames I study natural temperature gradients across tropical mountains (with The Andes Biodiversity and Ecosystem Research Group; https://www.andesconservation.org).
-To understand land-use impacts on tropical forest carbon dynamics plant-soil ecology, I study a land-use gradient of degraded forest and oil palm plantation in Malaysia (with the Biodiversity and Land-use Impacts on tropical ecosystem function (BALI) consortium http://bali.hmtf.info) and the SAFE (Stability of Altered Forest Ecosystems; https://safeproject.net) experiment.
+My recent work investigates the impact of climate warming on tropical forest plant and soil ecology and soil biogeochemistry.
+To understand impacts in lowland forest I have created a long-term soil warming experiment in lowland tropical forest (SWELTR; Soil Warming Experiment in Lowland TRopical forest) at the Smithsonian Tropical Research Institute in Panama.
+To investigate impacts across larger scales and longer time-frames I study natural temperature gradients across tropical mountains (with The Andes Biodiversity and Ecosystem Research Group; https://www.andesconservation.org).

 My current research is funded by the NERC Independent research fellowship (IRF) scheme.